Framed motives of algebraic varieties (after V. Voevodsky): Proof of Theorem

-Both rows of the diagram are homotopy fiber sequences of spectra.
-The right vertical map is a local stable equivalence.
-By Lemma~\ref{gmlem22} the middle vertical map is a local stable equivalence, and hence so is the left vertical arrow.
-The upper left vertical arrow is a local stable equivalence by the Cancellation Theorem. \end{proof}
+with $M_{fr}(X\times(\bb A^1//\bb G_m)^{n})_f$ a stable Nisnevich local fibrant replacement of ordinary spectra and $(\bb A^1//\bb G_m)^{\wedge n}$ from Notation~\ref{edem}.
+It follows from~\cite[1.1]{GPN} that the left vertical arrow is a sectionwise stable weak equivalence of spectra, hence so is the right vertical arrow.
+We see that the lower arrow is a sectionwise stable weak equivalence of spectra if and only if so is the upper one.
+But the upper arrow is a sectionwise stable weak equivalence of spectra by the Cancellation Theorem for framed motives of algebraic varieties~\cite[Theorem~A]{AGP} and Theorem~\ref{addconseq}.
+The proof for spaces $C_*Fr(X\times T^n)\{1/2\}_f$ repeats the above proof word for word. \end{proof}